 The Salary Assistance funding category allows applicants to request up to $25,000 for the full or partial salary support for one or more positions.
 The positions must be critical to the mission of the organization.
 Organizations can only receive this grant for up to 3 consecutive years.

-Individual Artist
+Artist Project

-Individual Artist project grants provide up to $25,000 for artist-driven projects that have public benefit and enhance the State of Florida through the creation or presentation of artistic work.
-Individual Artist projects can be in all artistic disciplines, genres, and styles.
+Artist Project grants provide up to $25,000 for artist-driven projects that have public benefit and enhance the State of Florida through the creation or presentation of artistic work.
+Artist Projects can be in all artistic disciplines, genres, and styles.
 Eligible projects will support the Division’s mission to advance, support, and promote arts and culture to strengthen the economy and quality of life for all Floridians.
-Funds must be matched, with no more than 25% of budget in-kind.
 Collaboration with other artists, organizations, and community members is encouraged.
 However, one lead artist must serve as the primary contact and fiscal agent for the grant.
-Individual Artist project grants are designed for artists at varying career levels.
+Artist Project grants are designed for artists at varying career levels.

+Applicants are only required to have 50% match (cash or in-kind) for this category.
+There is no limit on the amount of in-kind that can be included in the proposal budget.

 All applicants must submit a complete application with required attachments and optional support materials on or before the application deadline.
 The application will include an artist statement and must describe the project in detail (including budget), its artistic significance/context, and public benefit.
 The applicant must also identify all Division Goals that are addressed by the project.
 Division Goals are:

 Building the economy and creative industries